Charcoal-SE/charcoal-se.github.io/training/reports.md

 and feed back.

 ## Flagging
-This you should be familiar with.
+This you should be familiar with, since you have experience on Stack Exchange.
 Follow the link to look at the post, decide if it needs flagging, and flag it with the appropriate flag if so.

 ## Feedback
 The point of feedback is to record whether the post was correctly detected or not.
 Feedback